 Historical Context and Key Examples

 Literature has utilized the concept of mise en abyme in various forms.
 Authors like Dante, Chaucer, and Cervantes used this device to add layers to their storytelling.
-In more modern contexts, writers such as Fowles and Calvino have embraced this technique to engage readers on multiple narrative levels.
+In more modern contexts, writers such as John Fowles and Italo Calvino have embraced this technique to engage readers on multiple narrative levels.

 Early Literature